-A report or medical document, such as a letter from a child’s counsellor, obtained unilaterally by one parent must be disclosed to the other parent.
-This is not an ‘expert’ report but may be useful in negotiations to identify a child’s needs or health concerns.
+A report or medical document, such as a letter from a child’s counsellor, obtained by one parent, must be disclosed to the other parent.
+This is not an ‘expert’ report but may be useful in negotiations to identify a child’s needs, health concerns or any issues that they are having.
 For example, if your child has been diagnosed by their treating Doctor as having diabetes, a medical report from that medical professional will be helpful to understand your child’s routines and special medical needs.

 If a report or document is disclosed to one parent and it has not been prepared pursuant to joint instructions from both parents, it is not an ‘expert’ report.
-It is subjective or one sided report.
-A good example of a one sided report is where one parent takes a child or children to a psychologist without informing the other parent or involving them in the process.
+It is subjective or a one-sided report.
+A good example of a one-sided report is where one parent takes a child to a psychologist without informing the other parent or involving them in the process.

 "Rebecca is very professional and understanding.
 Her experience in family law gives you confidence and support during a very difficult time.
 I highly recommend her."